Thoughts on high expectations

 Expectations: I'm going to travel around the country and help C-Suite executives formulate business strategy

-Reality: PowerPoint servant
+Reality: PowerPoint specialist

 Moving across the country: